SteveBarnett/Best-Practice-CSS/provide-fallbacks.md

 [Can I Use](http://caniuse.com/) is an excellent resources for checking support for a particular CSS (or JavaScript) feature.
 [Modernizr](https://modernizr.com/) is a excellent JavaScript library that provides a set of tests for CSS (and JavaScript) support of features.

 TODO: change this to always supply `background-color`?
 More of a design for failure of CSS them (e.g. animations)?

+Karen says:

+> cool, some thoughts on this one, a short table summary of which browsers/versions to care about?
+Maybe which are easy to cater for, which are a pain (I'm sure IE is in there ;)